The son of a FIFA World Cup winner, Marcus Thuram is writing his own story in the Bundesliga with Borussia

 Thuram's upward career trajectory has continued apace at Gladbach.
 Under Marco Rose, the forward has formed part of a new-look frontline alongside Alassane Plea and Breel Embolo.
-His cutting edge up front has been immediately apparent, the September Rookie of the Month winner chipping in with a team-leading eight goals and four assists in all competitions.
+His cutting edge up front has been immediately apparent as the September Rookie of the Month winner made an instant impact.

 Plays a bit like: Anthony Martial